ogabrielaraujo/test-lovelystay/README.md

 In this project I used some clean architecture concepts to separate responsibilities

-Domain => used for type definitions
+- Domain => used for type definitions
-Repository => database connections and operations service => business rules and application flow
+- Repository => database connections and operations
+- Service => business rules and application flow
-Util => more generic application helper functions Migration => Run the database queries to create tables
+- Util => more generic application helper functions
+- Migration => Run the database queries to create tables

 ### Notes